LucaCanali/Miscellaneous/Spark_Notes/Spark_Parquet.md

-# Utilizing Apache Spark with Parquet Format
+# Get the best out of Apache Parquet using Apache Spark
 This guide offers comprehensive insights into the configuration, features, and diagnostic tools relevant to using the Apache Parquet data format within Apache Spark.